 The 5G network shall be able to broadcast barring control information (i.e. a list of barring parameters associated with an Access Identity and an Access Category) in SIB1.

-The EFUAC-AIC in the USIM contains the configuration information pertaining to access identity 2 allocated for high priority services MCS.
+The EFUAC_AIC in the USIM contains the configuration information pertaining to Access Identity 2 allocated for high priority services MCS.

 The UE shall be able to determine whether or not a particular new access attempt is allowed based on barring parameters that the UE receives from the broadcast barring control information and the configuration in the USIM.